-It's the time of year for home cooks everywhere to break out their best brisket recipes.
+Nothing is more exciting than when a home cook breaks out their best brisket recipe.
 Cooking brisket is as much a technique as it is a combination of ingredients, so before you get started, there are a few things you need to know to make the perfect beef brisket recipes.
 First of all, it's good to understand the cut of meat.
 Next, you need to know the right amount of cooking time for a brisket.
 And then it's great to have your grandma's beef brisket recipe (or have spent some time at Camp Brisket).

 Get the recipe here.